oz/aguaxaca/README.md

 Data collection currently relies on [Nitter](https://nitter.net), a pure HTML front-end for X, to fetch the images from the @SOAPA_Oax account.
-We rely on the main instance of Nitter, with a scraper to get the data once or twice a day.
+We rely on the main instance of Nitter **for now**, with a scraper to get the data once or twice a day, because that's our source's publication schedule.

-**This should mean about 3-4 requests per 24h, which doesn't seem abusive but running your own Nitter instance is a good idea.**
+This means about 3-4 requests per 24h, which doesn't seem abusive for testing / developing, **but** run your own Nitter instance, or get permission to use a public instance, for a long-term solution.

-This could be improved in a few ways.
-For example:
+Other improvements to explore:

-- Scrape X directly, or
+- Scrape X directly (probably stupidly expensive these days), or
-- Host our own private Nitter instance,
+- scrape Facebook, or
-- Use Nitter's RSS features instead of scraping (RSS is not always available on public Nitter instances).
+- use Nitter's RSS features instead of scraping (RSS is not always available on public Nitter instances).

 ### Dev notes